Most if not all our projects are based locally in Levenshulme or nearby.

 This is a place that Bees will grow to love and come back to year after year.
 It is a safe green space, for educating and inspiring people about the beauty of wildflowers and wild spaces.
 The walk through Meadow and woodland bank and picnic area along Marla’s highway leads to an area for non-native flower beds on different levels.
 We now have 6 raised beds, containing garden flowers, herbs and vegetables, all which flower and attract bees and other pollinators.
 Our picnic area, is still awaiting a picnic bench, but already has a dog and child friendly pond, so the splashing can happen whilst preserving our other ponds for wildlife.

-Around the corner alongside Ellis Avenue we are making 3 wildlife ponds running down the gradient, hopefully soon to be rich in water loving plants and wild life.
+Around the corner alongside Ellis Avenue we have made 3 wildlife ponds running down the gradient, rich in water loving plants and wild life.
 Ponds are important in order to help as many different species of bee as possible and make best use of the different surrounding habitats.

-Already, we have managed to complete multiple eco pathways, with dead hedge borders, and woodpiles, made from trimmed branches, and clearing overgrown brambles and other invasive non-natives.
-The cleared areas are being weeded, planted and sown to create meadows.
+2020 we completed multiple eco pathways, with dead hedge borders, and woodpiles, made from trimmed branches, and clearing overgrown brambles and other invasive non-natives.
+The cleared areas were weeded, planted and sown to create wildflower meadows.
 The woodland edge area, next to Chokey’s Path has been named ‘Forget-me-not Wood’, dedicated to all those lost to us during this strange time of Pandemic.

 How does all this help Bees?